morgancross2/regression_project_zillow/README.md

 -----
 ## Conclusion:
 Home value is assessed through a myraid of metrics taken about the home.
-Location and area based information is the most valuable, but it is not enough.
-My best model only reduced the root mean squared error by \$35,000 from the baseline.
-The model's error of \$200,000  still covers most of a standard deviation and is not a good model to use in production.
+Location and area based information have proven the most valuable, but there is still room for improvement.
+My best model only reduced the root mean squared error by \\$35,000 from the baseline results; a 13% reduction in error.

 #### Recommendations:
-- Add data or begin tracking school ratings and crime ratings for each neighborhood.
-I predict sections of homes with high school ratings and low crime rates will value for more than homes with low school ratings or high crime rates.
+- Add data or begin tracking school rankings and crime rates for each neighborhood.
+I predict sections of homes with higher school ratings and low crime rates will value for more than homes with low school ratings or high crime rates.
-- Develop a flow of how a home is assessed.
-Home tax value assessors have a policy and procedure they must follow.
-Being able to use their assessment process in predicting this value would be essential to building better models moving forward.
+- Evaluate data that tax value assessors use in their assessment.
+They have a policy and procedure they must follow, and being able to use their process in predicting home value would be essential to building better models moving forward.

 #### Next Steps:
-- Add other home features such as pool, garage, stories, and fireplaces.
-These variables could greatly impact the value of a home.
 - Feature engineer more detailed depictions of the use of the area inside the home.
 Specifically determine the kitchen vs living area sections of the home and see how this effects the model.
 - Develop a model using different machine learning techniques focused on geographical distance.
 Home value is often geographically clusered as depicted in our finidngs.